joyfunc/SpatialCalendar/README.md

 **Making Your Calendar Tangible.**

-Spatial Calendar is a lightweight calendar app designed for Vision OS.
+Spatial Calendar is a lightweight desktop calendar app designed for Vision OS.

 Immerse yourself in a truly authentic calendar experience that makes your moments feel more real and natural.